-45.80 - For pooled mortgage schemes, disclose:
+For pooled mortgage schemes, disclose:

-- a. by number and value: - i. loans by class of activity (e.g. development or construction projects, industrial, commercial, retail, residential, specialised property and reverse mortgages); - ii. loans by geographic region; - iii. the proportion of loans that are in default or arrears for more than 30 days, by number and value: - iv. the nature of the security for loans; - v. loans that have been approved but have funds that have yet to be advanced and the funding arrangements in place for any of these undrawn loan commitments; - vi. the maturity profile of all loans in increments of not more than 12 months; - vii. loan-to-valuation ratios (LVR) for loans, in percentage ranges; - viii. interest rates on loans, in percentage ranges; and - ix. loans where interest has been capitalised. - b.
-The proportion of the total loan money that has been lent to the largest borrower and the 10 largest borrowers; - The percentage of loans (by value) that are secured by second-ranking mortgages; - d.
-The use of derivatives (if any); - e.
-A clear description of the non-mortgage assets of the scheme, including the value of such assets: and - f.
-The scheme's diversification policy and how the assets correlate with that policy - 45.81 The responsible entity should disclose its policy on the above matters and on how the scheme will lend funds generally.
-For example, such disclosure should cover: - a. the maximum loan amount for any one borrower; - b. the method of assessing borrowers' capacity to service loans; - c. the responsible entity's policy on revaluing security properties when a loan is rolled over or renewed; and - d. the responsible entity's approach to taking security on lending by the scheme (e.g. the types of security it takes and in what circumstances, and whether the security must be income producing).
+- a. by number and value: - i. loans by class of activity (e.g. development or construction projects, industrial, commercial, retail, residential, specialised property and reverse mortgages); - ii. loans by geographic region; - iii. the proportion of loans that are in default or arrears for more than 30 days, by number and value; - iv. the nature of the security for loans (e.g. first or second ranking); - v. loans that have been approved but have funds that have yet to be advanced and the funding arrangements in place for any of these undrawn loan commitments; - vi. the maturity profile of all loans in increments of not more than 12 months; - vii. loan-to-valuation ratios (LVR) for loans, in percentage ranges; - viii. interest rates on loans, in percentage ranges; and - ix. loans where interest has been capitalised; - b. the proportion of the total loan money that has been lent to the largest borrower and the 10 largest borrowers; - c. the percentage of loans (by value) that are secured by second-ranking mortgages; - d. the use of derivatives (if any); - e. a clear description of the non-mortgage assets of the scheme, including the value of such assets; and - f. the scheme's diversification policy and how the assets correlate with that policy.

+The responsible entity should disclose its policy on the above matters and on how the scheme will lend funds generally.
+For example, such disclosure should cover:

+- a. the maximum loan amount for any one borrower; - b. the method of assessing borrowers' capacity to service loans; - c. the responsible entity's policy on revaluing security properties when a loan is rolled over or renewed; and - d. the responsible entity's approach to taking security on lending by the scheme (e.g. the types of security it takes and in what circumstances, and whether the security must be income producing).

-45.82 - If an unlisted pooled mortgage scheme invests in, or may invest in, other unlisted mortgage schemes (whether registered or unregistered), the responsible entity must disclose its policy on investing in those schemes, including the extent to which the responsible entity requires those schemes to meet the benchmarks and apply the disclosure principles in RG 45.
+If an unlisted pooled mortgage scheme invests in, or may invest in, other unlisted mortgage schemes (whether registered or unregistered), the responsible entity must disclose its policy on investing in those schemes, including the extent to which the responsible entity requires those schemes to meet the benchmarks and apply the disclosure principles in RG 45.

-45.80 - The total value of the loan portfolio presented in this Disclosure Principle, unless otherwise stated, is based on the drawn down pooled mortgage loans held by the Trust (\$334,203,740).
+The total value of the loan portfolio presented in this Disclosure Principle, unless otherwise stated, is based on the drawn down pooled mortgage loans held by the Trust (\$660,453,575).

 a. i.
-A graph showing loans by class of activity is set out below.
+A graph showing loans by sector is set out below.